superfly/docs/machines/run.html.md

 To make changes to a Machine once it's created or run, use [`fly machine update`](/docs/flyctl/machine-create/).

+To create and run a new Machine with the same configuration as an existing Machine, use [`fly machine clone`](/docs/flyctl/machine-clone/).

 ## Usage

 Here's the usage of `fly machine run`: